steveiliop56/tinyauth-docs/docs/community/zitadel-oauth.md

 ## Configure Tinyauth

-Now that we have our Client ID and Secret, we can pass it to the tinyauth Docker container:
+Now that you have your Client ID and Secret, you can pass it to the tinyauth docker container:

 ```yaml
 tinyauth: